VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 ```

 **Example - Value as an attribute**
-Small changes need to be done in the applicationContext.xml file
+Small changes need to be done in the applicationContext.xml file.
 we are providing value as an attribute rather than element
 ```
 <?xml version="1.0" encoding="UTF-8"?>